Kenny652/python-app/README.md

 # python-app
-# Adventist Church Database App
+# Laic Report app

-This Python application allows you to manage and keep track of various values for an Adventist church.
+This Python application allows you to manage and keep track of the various values for laic report in an Adventist church.
 The app is designed with a Tkinter-based graphical user interface (GUI) and utilizes an SQLite database to store and retrieve data.

 ## Features